ndoga/rc_impound/readme.txt

 Installation:
 1.)
 Put the scripts in your ressources folder
 2.)
 Import the impound.sql to your database
 3.)
-Add 'start myImpound' to your server.cfg
+Add 'start rc_impound' to your server.cfg

 Pay attention that ESX and NativeUI are running.
-Download Link for NativeUI: https://github.com/FrazzIe/NativeUILua